pwwang/argx/README.md

 - [Subcommand shortcut](#subcommand-shortcut): Adding subcommands directly, without `parser.add_subparsers()`
 - [Namespace arguments](#namespace-arguments): Access arguments like `--foo.bar` as `args.foo.bar`
 - [Brief help message for massive arguments](#brief-help-message-for-massive-arguments): Show only the most important arguments in the help message
+- [Default value in argument help](#default-value-in-argument-help): Show the default value in the help message of arguments
 - [Newlines kept in help](#newlines-kept-in-help): Newlines are kept in argument help if any
 - [Defaults from file](#defaults-from-files): Read default values from a configuration file by API or from command line
 - [List action](#list-action): Store a list of values.
 Different from `append` and `extend`, the initial value is cleared.